jan-rybizki/Galaxia_wrap/README.md

 Please cite our [GeDR3mock paper](https://arxiv.org/abs/2004.09991) if you are using GeDR3mock results.

 If you are only using the tools in this repository, please cite this [ASCL]([https://ui.adsabs.harvard.edu/abs/2019ascl.soft01005R/abstract]).

+**GeDR3mock presentation**

+Here is a [presentation](https://github.com/jan-rybizki/Galaxia_wrap/blob/master/GC_rybizki.pdf) of the GeDR3mock that I have given at MPIA.
+I am happy to give that talk again upon request and answer all your questions to the software/catalog.